hadyhelal/Xchat/README.md

 # Xchat

-## pref
+## intro

-Simple Chat application a clone of what's app
+Simple Chat application a clone of whatsApp

 ## What i used in Xchat